2 Days in Rome: An Epic & Easy Rome ItineraryItaly

 If you have more than 2 days in Rome (or just want to pack your itinerary as full as it can be), consider adding on a visit to the Galleria Borghese for some incredible art, a visit to the catacombs for some very interesting history, or a trip out to the Appian Way to combine a history lesson with some time in a beautiful park!

-And, of course, if Basilicas are your thing, you can essentially throw a stone anywhere in Rome and hit a very impressive one.
+And, of course, if visiting churches in Rome is your thing, you can essentially throw a stone anywhere in Rome and hit a very impressive one.

 The Omnia Card and Roma Pass: Are They Worth It?